walles/moar/README.md

 * Support viewing multiple files by pushing them in reverse order on the view stack.

-* Auto generate in-program help text to correctly correspond to the actual key bindings.
+* Auto generate the in-program help text to correctly correspond to the actual key bindings.

 * Handle search hits to the right of the right screen edge.
 Searching forwards should move first right, then to the left edge and